dart-lang/site-www/src/null-safety/index.md

 ## Dart 2.x and null safety {#enable-null-safety}

-In Dart 2.12 to 2.19, null safety is a configuration option in the pubspec.
-Null safety is not available in SDK versions prior to Dart 2.12.
+From Dart 2.12 to 2.19, you need to enable null safety.
+You cannot use null safety in SDK versions earlier than Dart 2.12.

 <a id="constraints"></a>
 To enable sound null safety, set the